orbitalfoundation/cloudreef-sim/README.md

 The simulation is implemented in nodejs and leverages the browser for rendering.
 There's some emphasis on a data driven messaging pattern, there's less emphasis on performance at this stage.

 Agents are defined as ordinary json using an ECS like pattern.
-An entity is decorated with components that describe state such as rendering style, or if the agent is a person or a boat.
-Some of the agents include people, boats, fish, trees, buildings.
-There is an 'emitter' agent that can spawn other agents.
-There is also an agent that represents time, and there is an agent for solar radiation and day/night cycles.
+An entity is decorated with components that describe state such as rendering style, or other capabilities.
+There are people, boats, fish, trees, buildings.
+There is an emitter that can spawn collections of other entities.
+There is also time and day/night cycles.

 There is a systems wide message bus (see the sys module) and agent 'manifests' in javascript are inhaled into sys and every export from a manifest is passed as a message to all observers registered with sys.
 New observers can also be registered.
 Some important observers are registered early such as in-memory database (db) a renderer (volume).